rudrarajiv/flipbook-laravel/README.md

 ## Recent Changelog

-### 5.0.0
+### 1.0.0
 - Created flipbook for Laravel 5.*
-- Can upload , edit & delete flipping books
+- Can upload , edit & delete magazine style books

+## Upcoming Feature
+- Upload any of your documents like Microsoft Word, pdf files and get converted them to Magazine style flipping book.